 | Commercial platform | Varies | Low | Built-in | Managed |

-If you're on HCP Terraform Free, run one of the many scripts that will estimate your costs on an HCP paid plan, then book a demo with any of the many alternatives or get a quote to compare costs.
+If your organization was transitioned to the pay-as-you-go free tier and you're approaching the 500-managed-resource cap, run one of the many scripts that estimate your costs on an HCP paid plan, then book a demo with any of the alternatives or get a quote to compare costs.